vivekx01/blog/src/content/blog/technical/compiling-react-jsx-at-runtime/index.md

 React.createElement("div", null, "Hello")
 ```

-Once in this form, the code is just JavaScript—and JavaScript can be executed dynamically.
+Once in this form, the code is just JavaScript and JavaScript can be executed dynamically.

 ### Key Points